zphricz/Screen/README.md

 ## Screen class
 Instantiate a Screen and use its drawing functions to draw graphics.
 Each Screen that you instantiate corresponds to a single window.
-You can have multiple Screens instantiated at a single time.
+You can have multiple Screens instantiated at a single time

 ### Creating a Screen

 To create instantiate a Screen:

-    Screen<SOFT, CLIPPED> scr(int size_x, int size_y, const char *name, bool full_screen, bool vsync);
+    Screen<SOFT, CLIPPED> scr(int size_x, int size_y, const char *name,
+                              bool full_screen, bool vsync);

 The parameters are as follows:

-SOFT - A boolean that should be true if you want to run the software renderer CLIPPED - A boolean that should be true if you want your draw calls to be
+* SOFT - A boolean that should be true if you want to run the software renderer
+* CLIPPED - A boolean that should be true if you want your draw calls to be clipped (set it to true to be safe)
-          clipped (set it to true to be safe) name - The name for the window that the Screen will draw to (All other parameters should be self-explanatory)
+* name - The name for the window that the Screen will draw to
+* (All other parameters should be self-explanatory)

 To simplify instantiation, the following typedefs are provided: